 Andrew Leahy, Co-Chair

-• Board governance and decision making
+- Board governance and effective decision-making

-• Financial and operational governance
+- Financial and operational oversight

-• Collaboration across local and national advice services
+- Fostering collaboration across local and national advice services

-• Organisational learning and development
+- Promoting organisational learning and development

 Beth Wainwright